BiLLY-J03l/keylogger-C/README.md

 -It logs keystrokes entered by the victim for a certain amount of keystrokes, that you specify, to a log file and sends the file to an ftp server.

--Using Windows FTP libaries prompts UAC which is very noisy for a keylogger.
+-Using Windows FTP libraries prompts UAC which is very noisy for a keylogger.

 -I used system() and curl to send the file silently to my FTP server (VSFTPd server on Ubuntu)